cabforum/smime/SBR.md

 This verification MUST be performed:
 1. by direct contact with the Incorporating or Registration Agency;
 2. though use of a Qualified Government Information Source or Qualified Governmental Tax Information Source operated by, or on behalf of, the Incorporating or Registration Agency (see additional requirements in [Section 3.2.8](#328-disclosure-of-verification-sources)); or
-3. By reference to an Verified Professional Letter.
+3. by reference to an Verified Professional Letter.

 Certain public sector entities may not be recorded in traditional Incorporating or Registration Agency records.

 1. Government Entity Subjects: the CA MAY also verify existence with a superior governing Government Entity in the same political subdivision as the Applicant (e.g. a Secretary of State may verify the legal existence of a specific State Department), or from a judge that is an active member of the federal, state or local judiciary within that political subdivision.
-2. International Organization Subjects: the CA MAY A. make reference to the constituent document under which the International Organization was formed; or B. Directly with a signatory country's government in which the CA is permitted to do business.
-Such verification may be obtained from an appropriate government agency or from the laws of that country, or by verifying that the country's government has a mission to represent it at the International Organization; or C. Directly against any current list of qualified entities that the CA/Browser Forum may maintain at www.cabforum.org.
+2. International Organization Subjects: the CA MAY A. make reference to the constituent document under which the International Organization was formed; or B. Verify directly with a signatory country's government in which the CA is permitted to do business.
+Such verification may be obtained from an appropriate government agency or from the laws of that country, or by verifying that the country's government has a mission to represent it at the International Organization; or C. Verify directly against any current list of qualified entities that the CA/Browser Forum may maintain at www.cabforum.org.
 D. In cases where the International Organization applying for the Certificate is an organ or agency - including a non-governmental organization of a verified International Organization - then the CA may verify the International Organization Applicant directly with the verified umbrella International Organization of which the Applicant is an organ or agency.

 #### 3.2.3.1 Verification of unique identifier for organization

-The CA MUST collect and verify a unique identifier asigned to the Applicant's Organization
+The CA MUST collect and verify a unique identifier asigned to the Applicant's Organization.

-Examples of unique identifier include national registration number, tax or VAT number, or LEI (Legal Entity Identifier).
+Examples of a unique identifier include national registration number, tax or VAT number, or LEI (Legal Entity Identifier).

 Where the Incorporating or Registration Agency does not assign a Registration Number, the CA SHALL obtain the Applicant's date of Incorporation or Registration.